It's Going To Be Me.

 “I guess I came at a bad time,” Angus says when he notices that her mood isn’t improved.

-Shaken from her brooding by his keen observation, Alaine tilts her head to meet his gaze.
+Shaken from her brooding by his keen observation, Alaine tilts her head back to meet his gaze.

 “Actually, I’m glad you’re here,” she tells him and he gives her a brilliant smile.
 “My mind is a little too idle.
 I welcome the distraction.
 And I think it’s time I engaged the real world of work,” she answers to his earlier question.
 “I have a college degree,” she adds as she pats Angus’ hand where it is resting on the glass surface between them.